Lucky Jack.tv

 Lucky Jack.tv is a television channel broadcasting from Luxembourg, devoted to poker and online sports betting games created in September 2010.
-It belongs to AB Groupe.
+It belongs to Mediawan Thematics.

 History

-Lucky Jack.tv was created by AB Groupe and was officially launched on September 26, 2010 on TV along with its sister channel Golf Channel.
+Lucky Jack.tv was created by AB Groupe and was officially launched on 26 September 2010 on TV, along with its sister channel Golf Channel.

+From 6 April 2020 to 8 July 2020, Luckyjack.tv was replaced by the pop-up channel #àLaMaison, operated by Mediawan in association with other French media groups (France Télévisions, Groupe TF1, Groupe M6, Groupe Canal+, Gaumont, Pathé, the 4 ISPs and digital medias) during the COVID-19 lockdown.

 Programming

 The channel broadcasts shows on the theme of poker and online gambling and betting: